January 15th, 2026

 January 3rd, 2026

 People have told me my whole life that I’m talented.
 As if that summed up everything.
-I was quick to accept and run with it, but wasn’t very old before something about it bothered me, as if it was just a small piece of the whole that remained hidden.
-Talent is just the beginning — a gift, but also a profound responsibility.
+I was quick to accept and run with it, but wasn’t very old before something about it bothered me, as if it was just the small piece of a whole that remained hidden.
+Talent is simply the beginning — a gift, but also a profound responsibility.
 It’s not really worth a hill of beans unless developed with education, discipline, ongoing effort, and perseverance.
 With that obligation comes the necessity of not only following a worthy impulse, but also conquering the doubts and fears that go with it.
 More importantly, it requires confronting the inherent pride that was seeded the very first time somebody said, “Oh, you’re so talented.”
 I don’t think it’s a challenge that ever goes away.
-For me, it means more than unraveling what it is to be a creative individual, but what it is to be a soul called upon to put all the priorities of divine creation into alignment — to discover, by grace, the truth of my fallen nature, to understand the pitfalls along the journey that any recipient of talent is compelled to undertake, and to discern my intended role as a cooperative instrument of a greater purpose, as a grateful “agent” for the creative source of everything that was, is now, or ever shall be.
+For me, it means more than unraveling what it is to be a creative individual, but what it is to be a soul called upon to put all the priorities of divine creation into alignment — to discover, by grace, the truth of my human nature, to understand the pitfalls along the journey that any recipient of talent is compelled to undertake, and to discern my intended role as a cooperative instrument of a greater purpose, as a grateful “agent” for the creative source of everything that was, is now, or ever shall be.

 December 30th, 2025